TW-ASMP/TWmaximoConfig/Classification/asset_classification.md

                 * traveling screen unit
             * disinfection
                 * disinfection tank
-                * UV disinfection assembly EMILY: could this be a part of a class of tank?
+                * UV disinfection unit #EZ: could this be a part of a class of tank?
                 * part of UV disinfection assembly
                 * ...
             * biological treatment
-                * aeration tank
+                * aeration tank #TH: here, are you refering to the tank or the filter?
                 * biological filter unit
-                    * aerobic filter unit {structuralTank?}
+                    * aerobic filter unit #TH: here, are you refering to the tank or the filter?
-                    * anaerobic filter unit {structuralTank?}
+                    * anaerobic filter unit
                 * digester tank
                 * membrane aerated biofilm reactor Emily: being piloted at North Toronto - biofilm grows on the membrane.
             * chemical treatment - Emily: chemical don't really always go in to a reactor tank unless reaction is required.
 Fer